drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

 As the academics look upon Gilead they make their snide jokes about the quality of education in Other Places, and asides about conference lunches.
+In other words the academics in the novel are pretty much just like the academics that inhabit our world.
+Their concerns, largely unchanged, are literally academic.
-Thus, as a group they are assured that even as brutal regimes come and go, The Academy will remain.
+Brutal regimes come and go, but The Academy will remain.

 Does that seem bad?
 Gilead, as we see through Offred’s lens, is an inhumane and brutal regime.
 The state rapes, kills, tortures;